-Doug Kitchen joined A.G.
-Williams Painting in July of 2010 as the Fairfield Account Representative.
+Doug Kitchen joins A.G.
+Williams Painting as the Fairfield Account Representative

 Doug began his career while in college, when he started Painting in Roanoke, Virginia in the summers.
 He then moved to Pittsburgh, where he continued his Painting, winding up in the Painters Union doing commercial buildings in Downtown Pittsburgh.
 When he moved back to his hometown of Katonah, NY in 1985, he started Ambiance Interiors (later, Ambiance Painting, LLC), that serviced Greenwich area designers and home owners.
 A graduate of the United States School of Professional Paper Hanging and former President of the Westchester Chapter of the National Guild of Paper Hangers, Kitchen serves as technical consultant to Osborne & Little, a London-based leading fabric and wallpaper designer and distributor.
 He is a member of the American Society of Interior Designers and Painting Decorating Contractors of America.
 A former Marine who served in the Vietnam War, Kitchen now resides in Norwalk with his family.